ananth-py/DAS2021-Group-21/README.md

 This report has been generated as part of coursework for Data Analytics Skills.
 The team consists of 5 students who collaborated to create the report and later on presented the analysis.

-dataset21.csv               -  contains the ikea data to be loaded.
+•dataset21.csv               -  contains the ikea data to be loaded.
-Group_21_Analysis.Rmd       -  The R markdown file detailing the analysis Group_21_Analysis.pdf       -  The pdf contains knit version of the markdown.
+•Group_21_Analysis.Rmd       -  The R markdown file detailing the analysis.
+•Group_21_Analysis.pdf       -  The pdf contains knit version of the markdown.

-There is an interactive chart used in the R mark down which cannot be knit as pdf, to explore the chart please visit the url shared above.
+*There is an interactive chart used in the R mark down which cannot be knit as pdf, to explore the chart please visit the url shared above.